plexxoo/google_services/README.md

 Google Services plugin for Gameclosure
 =============

+##Important
+This version is being updated to work with [Devkit2](http://github.com/gameclosure/devkit2), so it can be broken during a few days

+##Information
 This is a [Gameclosure](http://www.gameclosure.com) plugin for Google Services.

 It is based on the following plugins: